 Mattresses are presently made of many materials, both natural and synthetic.
-The innerspring, helical, and BoxSpring components are made from wire; the BoxSpring wire is typically of a heavier gauge than that used in the innerspring.
-The insulator consists of semi-rigid netting or wire mesh, and the cushioning layers can comprise a number of different materials including natural fiber, polyurethane foam, and polyester.
-The flanges are made of fabric, and the hogs rings of metal.
-Top, bottom, and side panels consist of a durable fabric cover quilted over a backing of foam or fiber, and the binding tape that holds the ticking together is made of heavy-duty, fibrous, synthetic material.
+The innerspring, helical, and BoxSpring components are made from wire; the BoxSpring wire is typical of a heavier gauge than that used in the innerspring.
+The insulator consists of semi-rigid netting or wire mesh, and the cushioning layers can comprise a number of different materials including natural fibre, polyurethane foam, and polyester.
+The flanges are made of fabric, and the hog rings are of metal.
+The top, bottom, and side panels consist of a durable fabric cover quilted over a backing of foam or fibre, and the binding tape that holds the ticking together is made of heavy-duty, fibrous, synthetic material.

 MATTRESS COVER FABRICS AND QUILTING MATERIALS

-A wide range of woven, & knitted fabrics in various colourful prints and attractive designs are the outermost material that not only protects the mattress but also offer smooth touch and enhance the aesthetic appeal.
+A wide range of woven, & knitted fabrics in various colourful prints and attractive designs are the outermost material that not only protects the mattress but also offers smooth touch and enhances the aesthetic appeal.